 Dispose of Lithium-ion Battery at A Household E-waste Collection

 The household e-waster refers to the electronic waster items that we use at home.
-The item may be from an institution or commercial sources and not necessarily coming from a home.
+The item may be from an institution or commercial source and not necessarily come from home.
 The e-waste is categorized as household e-waste if the items are similar to the ones used at home.

 The e-waste items include used batteries, laptops, computers, headphones, and more.

 Dispose of Lithium-ion Battery at A Battery-recycling Point

 You should never put Lithium-ion batteries in your regular recycling bins.
 The rechargeable Li-ion batteries are highly inflammable and hazardous.
 Dropping off your used batteries at a battery-recycling point near you is an excellent way to dispose of used batteries.

 Yes, Lithium-ion batteries are recyclable but only in a controlled, permitted environment.